SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 ### Modifications from the Original Wireframes

 I decided not to include the events page since I think the core of the business are the products themselves.
+Also modified the landing page quite a lot since I think it looks simpler and more stylish the way it is now.

 ## Features